The Role of Staff

-- Taking care of jobs and roles which no student is interested in engaging with or competent enough to complete.
+- Taking care of jobs and roles that no student is interested in engaging with or are knowledgeable enough to complete.

 - Being available to share their experience and knowledge with students.

-- Helping students with the implementation of projects if required.
+- Helping students with the implementation of projects as required.